Kremlandia/Java-Studies/README.md

 # Java-Studies & Researches

 This is a public git repository for my personal studies with Java™ Standard Edition Programming Language.
-In this repository i will put all my researches with this technologie.
+In this repository i will put all my researches with this technology.

 ## Getting Start
 ###### Introduction